Akebia quinata: Culinary

-The fruit contains a sweet soft pulp resembling a white dragon fruit, eaten primarily in Japan as a seasonal delicacy.
-The rind, with a slight bitter taste, is used as vegetable, stuffed with ground meat and deep-fried.
+The fruit contains a sweet soft pulp, eaten primarily in Japan as a seasonal delicacy.
+The rind, with a slight bitter taste, is used as vegetable, fried and stuffed with ground meat or mushrooms.

 Often eaten fresh, the Akebia fruit is best after it fully opens naturally on the vine.
 The fruiting season is from September to October.
 The seeds are very bitter and can even lead to throat irritation if chewed.
 They are discarded by spitting out or simply swallowing them whole.
 The fruit can be processed into jams, jellies, drinks and even added to smoothies or ice-creams.

 Ornamental

 Akebia quinata is often grown as an ornamental plant in the United States, Canada, Europe and Asia.
 It is primarily used to cover less attractive spots on the sides of businesses or a ground cover to prevent erosion of hills.
 The flowers bloom generally in April - May and produce a "chocolatey" aroma which is often compared to vanilla or sometimes nutmeg rather than chocolate.